JustinTulloss/zeromq.node/README.md

  * bind(address, callback) - Bind to a socket to wait for incoming data.
    `address` should be a string as described in the [ØMQ API docs][zmq_bind].
    `callback` will be called when binding is complete and takes one argument, which may be an `Error`, or simply `undefined` if everything's peachy.

  * send(message, ...) - `message` is a string to send across the wire.
 The message is not sent immediately, but there is no callback indicating when it has been transmitted.
-Have your server ack or something if you care that much.
+See the zeromq documentation for [zmq_send](http://api.zeromq.org/2-1:zmq-send) for exact transmission semantics.
+Raises an exception if the return is < 0.

    The message must be a `Buffer` object or a string.
 It is assumed that strings should be transmitted as UTF-8.
 If you provide more than one